dmenezesgabriel/js-adventure-land-game/README.md

 - [ ] Activate/Deactivate code from terminal
 - [ ] Post code
 - [ ] Serve from GitHub pages
-- [ ] Ability to run on a headless computer as Raspberry Pi
+- [ ] Ability to run on a headless computer like Raspberry Pi

 ## Game guide